ryran/pyrite/README.md

 Pyrite - GnuPG encrypting, decrypting, signing, & verifying [GTK+/Python frontend for gpg, gpg2, openssl]
 ===============================================================

-*"Pyrite, because people think they are getting your gold (data), but really it's gibberish to them.
+*As River--who came up with the name--said: "Pyrite, because people think they are getting your data--your gold, but really it's just gibberish to them.
 Fool's gold."*

 v1.0.0_dev: